Automattic/happychat-client/README.md

 A whitelisted hostname is required to access the page so that `jquery.wpcom-proxy-request` will work properly.
 By default it we serve off of port 3000 so `calypso.localhost:3000` will work.

+To use a different port, pass the `--port` argument through:

+    npm start -- --port 3001

 In the browser console try to initialize a connection:

     dispatch( actions.connectChat() )